Unnal Mudiyum Thambi: Plot

 Udayamoorthy sees a woman in a government office who protests against an official for rejecting her application for a teacher job for not mentioning her caste and religion in the application.
 Udayamoorthy again sees the woman at a theatre when she slaps a thug for misbehaving.
-Udayamoorthy gets attracted to the girl named Lalithakamalam (Seetha), on knowing that she and her thoughts are very much secular.
+Udayamoorthy gets attracted to the girl named Lalithakamalam, on knowing that she and her thoughts are very much secular.
 Both Udayamoorthy and Lalitha fall in love with each other.
 Udayamoorthy could not concentrate on singing when he hears the begging of a night beggar.
 This angers Pillai, and he shouts that Udayamoorthy is not fit to be his disciple.
 Pillai also gets angry on seeing Udayamoorthy loving a girl who come from the caste of untouchables.
-Udayamoorthy and Pillai get into a fight when the latter brings another man Charukesi (Ramesh Aravind) to become his disciple, stating reasons that Udayamoorthy can live as a man going behind humanity and not as a devoted singer.
+Udayamoorthy and Pillai get into a fight when the latter brings another man Charukesi to become his disciple, stating reasons that Udayamoorthy can live as a man going behind humanity and not as a devoted singer.
 At another incident, Udayamoorthy gets vexed when Pillai does not care to save a dying man by giving a lift in his car to the hospital but cared only to be punctual for his music program, leading to the man's death due to delay in treatment.
 Pillai challenges Udayamoorthy to become a man making his father proud without using the name of his father in the society and then he will listen to what he says.
 Udayamoorthy could not bear to be neglected by his father, and he leaves the house.

 Udayamoorthy meets the dead man's wife and finds that the government did not give any compensation to the family as the man was drunk while on duty.
 Udayamoorthy finds a lot of men laying always at drunkard state and their children going for work to earn for their drinking expense instead of going to school.
 Hence he sets out to change the people and bring them out of drinking habit.
 He becomes unsuccessful in his attempt, and at the same time gets attacked by a liquor-selling group.
-Lalitha provokes the wives of the drunkards to protest their husbands, to which the women cooperate.
+Lalitha provokes the wives of the drunkards to protest their husbands, to which the women co-operate.
 Udayamoorthy gains the enmity of the drunkards for destroying the liquor shops and provoking their wives against them.
 Hence they set out to stop the wedding of Udayamoorthy with Lalitha by promising that they would stop drinking if he cancels his wedding, to which Udayamoorthy accepts.
 His sacrifice earns up the respect upon the whole village, and the drunkards start to obey him.
-Udayamoorthy and Lalitha together start 'Amaidhi Puratchi Iyyakam' (Silent Revolution Society) and bring many reforms.
+Udayamoorthy and Lalitha together start 'Amaidhi Puratchi Iyyakam' (Silent Revolution Movement) and bring many reforms.